gabesullice/vagrant-ansible-cent-lamp/README.md

 ### Interacting with Vagrant databases

 You can interact with databases hosted on Vagrant using a tool like [Sequel Pro](http://www.sequelpro.com/).
-The documented steps are for Sequel Pro, however they should be similar for your specific too.
+The documented steps are for Sequel Pro, however they should be similar for your specific tool.

 * Click on the "SSH" tab.
 * Provide the credentials: